Storage shelf life tips for Turmeric scrubs

 Factors That Shorten Shelf Life

-• Bathroom storage with temperature/humidity swings
+• Bathroom storage with temperature and humidity swings

 • Dipping wet hands into the jar